-As you noticed, the Notice to Appear (NTA) specifically lists the court where the noncitizen who has been arrested must appear.
+As you may have noticed, the Notice to Appear (NTA) specifically lists the court where the non-citizen who has been arrested must appear.
 Assigning the case to the court having jurisdiction over the location where an entrant was discovered to be in the U.S. without authorization is the usual procedure.

 The Executive Office for Immigration Review (EOIR) does, however, have immigration courts throughout the United States.
-You can request a change of venue (court location) for your daughter if she wishes to attend court at a location other than where she is scheduled to appear.
+It's possible to request a change of venue (court location) for someone wishing to attend court at a location other than where he or she is scheduled to appear.

-The judge is not required to change the venue, but may do so as a matter of discretion after balancing the factors of the case.
-Factors considered include whether the case has been rescheduled in the past and whether the person has viable options to stay in the United States, among others.
+The immigration judge is not required to change the venue, but may do so as a matter of discretion, after balancing the factors of the case.
+Factors the judge will consider include whether the case has been rescheduled in the past and whether the person has viable options to stay in the United States, among others.

-Such a request must be filed with the court where your daughter is currently scheduled.
+Such a request must be filed with the court where the hearing is currently scheduled.
 A motion is a legal document that must match various requirements set by the court and described in the Immigration Court Practice Manual.

 It may be easiest to have an attorney prepare this for you.
 And you will definitely want to do all you can to find an attorney for the court proceedings, which are complex and require an understanding of the details of immigration law.